volkerjaenisch/inqbus.installer/README.txt

           # do something
           pass

+Each handler has to provide a install-method.
+It can also provide additional functions especially the __init__-method, if you need them.

 Some special handlers can inherit from the TaskMixin-Class.
-This class keeps care of steps which are already done in the installation.
-So if the installation breaks the completed steps will be skipped.
-Therefore you have to add an argument which is called self.name.
-One way to do this is setting it in the __init__-method.

 .. code-block:: python